lverweijen/piargus/_sources/hierarchies.md.txt

 # Hierarchies #

-For explanatory variables, it is recommended to supply a hierarchy.
+Hierarchies are important for explanatory variables.
-There are 3 kinds of hierarchy supported by PiArgus.
+There are three types supported by PiArgus.

 ## FlatHierarchy ##

-This is the default if no hierarchy is supplied.
+The `FlatHierarchy` is used by default if no hierarchy is specified.
-All labels are of the same level with a single total.
+All codes add up to a single total.

 ```python
 import piargus as pa